longhorn/website/content/docs/1.5.0/snapshots-and-backups/csi-snapshot-support/csi-volume-snapshot-associated-with-longhorn-backup.md

 Now you can create a `PerstistantVolumeClaim` object that refers to the newly created `VolumeSnapshot` object.
 For an example see [Restore PVC from CSI VolumeSnapshot Associated With Longhorn Backup](#restore-pvc-from-csi-volumesnapshot-associated-with-longhorn-backup) above.

-## Current Limitation

-* Longhorn volume must be in the attached state to create/restore snapshot using CSI VolumeSnapshot mechanism.